DannyO96/DataCollectionPipeLine/README.md

 All tests are working successfully now I am beggining to focus on learning sql to allow for better database management and to prevent rescraping of images and dataframes where the dataframes are analagous as we still want to rescrape any changes in products information most notably price.
 I have implemented the pandas drop_duplicates method to avoid rescraping of previously scraped information using the filename, href  and price as the subset for my duplicates.
 Although this may need to also include size information so I can track changes in price and size availabillity within my dataset.
 After attempting to connect to the s3 bucket and check the etags of each item in the bucket im going to check the relational database for duplicate image links that have already been uploaded.
 The initial logic for this process is passing the unit test but doesnt actually appear to be uploading to the s3 bucket yet.

+The arcitecture of my code means that methods in the data storage method are not seperated enough so I've had to rewrite the code to upload to s3 so i can upload to s3 and save my data locally seperately.
+Ive also realised that my test arcitecture is also insufficient and im scraping to many products at once to check that my uploads are working correctly annoyingly this revelation has come far to late in the testing stage.

 '''